-, or dyspnea, is a common symptom that affects many patients in .
-It can make breathing difficult and uncomfortable, and cause and distress.
-As a , I know how hard it can be to see your loved one's struggle with breathlessness.
-That's why I want to share with you some methods that can help ease their breathing and improve their comfort.
+, or dyspnea, is a common symptom affecting many patients.
+It can make breathing difficult and uncomfortable and cause and distress.
+As a , I know how hard it can be to see your loved one’s struggle with breathlessness.
+That’s why I want to share some non-pharmacological methods to help ease their breathing and improve their comfort.

-methods are techniques that do not involve taking any medicine.
+Non-pharmacological methods do not involve taking any medicine.
 They are safe, easy, and effective ways to manage .
 They can also help patients feel more relaxed and calmer and improve their quality of life.
 In this article, I will explain five non-pharmacological methods that have worked well for many hospice patients.

 Pursed Lip Breathing

-is a simple technique that can help patients breathe better.
-It involves breathing in through the nose and breathing out through the mouth, with the lips slightly closed.
-This way, the air can move out of the lungs more easily, and the airways can stay open longer. can also help patients control their breathing rate and rhythm.
+Pursed lip breathing is a simple technique that can help patients breathe better.
+It involves breathing in through the nose and breathing out through the mouth with the lips slightly closed.
+This way, the air can move out of the lungs more easily, and the airways can stay open longer.
+Pursed lip breathing can also help patients control their breathing rate and rhythm.

 To do pursed lip breathing, follow these steps: